cbjs-dev/cbjs/docs/src/guide/deploy/keyspace-changes.md

 You can then pass the changes to `applyCouchbaseClusterChanges`.
 Each change will be applied and awaited.
 This means means that if you create an index, it will only return once the index is fully available and built.

+## Creations

+If a bucket/scope/collection/index is scheduled for creation but already exists in the cluster, its creation will be skipped, regardless of its existing configuration.

 ## Deletions

 Deletions are executed first, to make sure there is enough space to proceed.